 - Lower performers won’t even attempt to reach their goal if there’s a risk their efforts could all be for nothing (e.g., if a salesperson has an annual goal of 300 sales, why work harder and risk getting no reward for 299 sales?).

-So, what’s the solution?
-Set multiple performance goals for each employee, and reward them a percentage of their bonus for hitting a percentage of their goal.
+Here’s the solution: Set multiple performance goals for each employee, and reward them a percentage of their bonus for achieving a percentage of their goal.
 This way, you can promote continuous effort among your employees without seeming unfair.
 It’s a small consideration but one that’s often overlooked.

-One-time bonuses given out for specific actions can also motivate employees.
+Besides recurring bonuses, one-time bonuses given out for specific actions can also motivate employees.
 These may include:

 - Employee referral bonuses

-- Retention bonuses during mergers and acquisitions
+- Retention bonuses during mergers and acquisitions or tumultuous periods

 - Signing bonuses when accepting a job offer

 - Spot bonuses to acknowledge special effort